ire4ever1190/catrack/readme.md

-just a simple weekend project that I hacked together to test out
+just a simple weekend project that I hacked together to test out mike.
-* mike
-* multisync
-* hybrid projects
-to use just create a config.txt with a line like `apiKey=what ever your tmdb api key is`

-this project has basically no use
+Please don't use cause the code is utter shit